Anon11110/Mobile-3D-Gaussian-Splatting/rhi/docs/RHI_HANDLE_ARCHITECTURE.md

 **Automatic Lifetime Tracking**: Unlike `std::shared_ptr` which requires functions to accept `shared_ptr` parameters to keep strong references, any RHI function accepting a resource pointer can convert it to a RefCntPtr handle and maintain a strong reference.
 This is achieved through the TrackedCommandBuffer mechanism which holds vectors of `RefCntPtr<IResource>` to keep resources alive during GPU execution.

-**Deferred Destruction via Command Buffer Retirement**: The actual destruction of resources is performed in `IDevice::runGarbageCollection()`, which should be called once per frame.
+**Deferred Destruction via Command Buffer Retirement**: The actual destruction of resources is performed in `IDevice::RetireCompletedFrame()`, which should be called once per frame.
 This method doesn't directly destroy resources but instead retires completed command buffers, which releases their internal references.
 Resources are then automatically destroyed when their reference count naturally reaches zero.

 ### Design Principles